tytydraco/yessleep/out/Im_an_Exorcist_and_My_Latest_Encounter_Shook_Me_to_My_Core_The_Tale_of_the_Lonely_Possession.md

 The possessed figure smirked; a cruel twist of its lips sent a shiver down my spine.

-"I am no demon or angel, neither Satan nor God like you may believe."
+"I am no demon or angel, neither a devil nor a god like you may believe."
 They replied, their voice echoing with an otherworldly resonance.

 "I am something beyond your comprehension, something older than time itself.
 I am a remnant of a forgotten age."